English cuisine: Seventeenth century

 The bestselling cookery book of the early seventeenth century was Gervase Markham's The English Huswife, published in 1615.
 It appears that his recipes were from the collection of a deceased noblewoman, and therefore dated back to Elizabethan times or earlier.
 Women were thus becoming both the authors of cookery books and their readers, though only about 10% of women in England were literate by 1640.
 Markham's recipes are distinctively different from mediaeval ones; three quarters of his sauces for meat and meat pies make use of a combination of sweet and sour, and he advises:

 When a broth is too sweet, to sharpen it with verjuice, when too tart to sweet it with sugar, when flat and wallowish to quicken it with orenge and lemmons, and when too bitter to make it pleasant with hearbes and spices.

 Robert May's The Accomplisht Cook was published in 1660 when he was 72 years old.
 The book included a substantial number of recipes for soups and stews, 38 recipes for sturgeon, and a large number of pies variously containing fish (including sturgeon), meat (including battalia pie), and sweet fillings.

 French influence is evident in Hannah Woolley's The Cooks Guide, 1664.
 Her recipes are designed to enable her non-aristocratic readers to imitate the fashionable French style of cooking with elaborate sauces.
 She combined the use of "Claret wine" and anchovies with more traditional cooking ingredients such as sugar, dried fruit, and vinegar.

 In 1699, John Evelyn published Acetaria: A Discourse of Sallets, considered to be the first book on salads.
 It explores the philosophical significance of salads, reflecting 17th-century beliefs that spiritual purity could be regained through knowledge of nature.
-Evelyn and his contemporaries saw Adam's wisdom as a model for enlightenment, inspiring early vegetarianism and meticulous gardening.